gdsai4903/airbnb-dashboard/readme.md

 ## Data

-The dataset used in this project is obtained from the Airbnb open data portal.
+The dataset used in this project is obtained from the [Inside Airbnb](https://insideairbnb.com/get-the-data/) website.
 It includes various attributes of Airbnb listings in Winnipeg, such as:

 - Listing ID
 - Host ID